publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch24/schIII/m__us_usc_t30_s1164.md

     (c) __Additional sums for Project__

-        In addition to sums authorized to be appropriated by subsection (b) of this section, there are authorized to be appropriated to the fund not to exceed $50,000,000 annually, such sums to carry out the provisions of the loan guaranty program by the Project under subchapter II of this chapter.
+        In addition to sums authorized to be appropriated by subsection (b), there are authorized to be appropriated to the fund not to exceed $50,000,000 annually, such sums to carry out the provisions of the loan guaranty program by the Project under subchapter II.

 ([Pub.
 L. 93–410, title III, § 304][/us/pl/93/410/s304], Sept.
 3, 1974, [88 Stat.
 1089][/us/stat/88/1089].)